xinjli/notes/docs/0x0-Mathematics/0x00-Foundation/0x003-Matrix.md

 In the column-wise representations,
 $$Pv = \sum_{i=1}^n (q_i q_i^*)v$$

+Notice the similarity with the previous discussion of $(qq^T)b$, instead of taking a single rank 1 matrix, this is taking a sum of rank 1 matrix.

 The more general projection with arbitrary basis is as follows.
 **Theorem (projection with any basis)** Let $A$ be an m,n matrix, for any vector $v$, suppose the projected vector is $y$, then $y-v$ should be orthogonal to range A, therefore $A^*(y-v)=0$, because $y \in \mathrm{range}(A)$, then $y=Ax$ for a $x$, $A^*(Ax - v)$ becomes
 $$A^T Ax = A^Tv$$